 Compliance with international human rights norms: Reference is made to the ratification of CEDAW and the CRC and the extent to which the GEWE normative framework has been embedded in national legal frameworks.
 GEWE is also covered in reference to specific human rights (particularly security, access to justice and freedom from exploitation).
-Reference is also made to specific protections for women and girls.
+Reference is also made to specific protections for women and girls (the right to an adequate standard of living; right to health and education).
 However, in general this section needed more in-depth gender analysis.
 There are very few references to sex-disaggregated data.
+For example, the sub-section on equality and non-discrimination is among the briefest, stating only that many countries in the region still fail to protect their populations on the grounds of identity, including gender/sex.